 To find out your MRR, you need to know how much money you get from one customer on average (Average Revenue Per User, or ARPU) and the number of your customers or paying subscribers.
 Then you need to multiply those numbers:

-Subscription-based businesses tend to have a mix of recurring and one-time charges, so it’s helpful to know what is part of the MRR count and what not.
+Subscription-based businesses tend to have a mix of recurring payments and one-time charges, so it’s helpful to know what is part of the MRR count and what not.
 As we mentioned before, recurring payments are in, one-time charges are out: